showell/abstract-algebra/readme.md

 as `__add__` and `__mul__` to support natural mathematical manipulation.

 And then there is [elephant.py](./elephant.py), which has the property that it remembers how its values are constructed.
-Despite its lack of dunder elements, we will show that it can be adapted to work with our polynomial class.
+Despite its lack of dunder methods, we will show that it can be adapted to work with our polynomial class.

 Next look at [bool.py](./bool.py), which serves as interesting counterexample